psyguy/oldpsyguy.github.io/_posts/2019-04-03-befriending-r.md

 Now that you are beginning, I very strongly suggest mastering packages plyr and dplyr so you do not look like a troglodyte to other R users.
 The former offers a better way of writing apply functions, and the latter is the best way of handling data very intuitively and efficiently with pipe operator (%>%) and its functions for data manipulation.
 You can get a good understanding of plyr in Hadley Wickham's paper in the Journal of Statistical Software (2011) or this tutorial.
 For dplyr, benefit from Garrett Grolemund’s data wrangling tutorial (webinar and slides).

 Also, Google, Stack Overflow, and Stack Exchange are your allies.
 In 90-95% of the cases, you can find literally the exact pieces of code you need in less than a minute or two.
 If you couldn't find a proper answer to your question (or had difficulty understanding what you have discovered), simply ask it on Cross Validated, where a kind stranger will help you quite soon.

 I’m super busy.
 How long does it all take?

-This is one of the strongest excuses to postpone learning useful skills, whether it is about programming (learning another language, or decent coding style), using a new tool (like git versioning), or acquiring more profound theoretical background.
+This is one of the strongest excuses to postpone learning useful skills, whether it is about programming (learning another language, or practicing a [decent coding style](https://google.github.io/styleguide/Rguide.xml)), using a new tool (like git versioning), or acquiring more deepening your superficial theoretical background on a subject.
 One should always remember this lesson, that a King of Jerusalem, probably Solomon, draws from his experience:

-If the ax is dull
+>If the ax is dull
-and its edge unsharpened,
+>and its edge unsharpened,
-more strength is needed,
+>more strength is needed,
-but skill will bring success.
+>but skill will bring success.
-Ecclesiastes 10:10
+[Ecclesiastes, 10:10]

 image

 I think that Navarro’s tutorial should take less than a day or so.
 Also, you can quickly benefit from the cheat sheets when you need them.
 The data wrangling slides (dplyr) took me less than an hour (20-30 minutes?) to master, and plyr shouldn't be much different.

+"Fear God, and keep his commandments; for that is the whole duty of everyone" [Ecclesiastes, 12:13]